madstone-tech/ason/docs/commands/list.md

 ### Registry Not Found
 ```
 ❌ Template registry not found
-💡 Initialize with: ason add my-first-template /path/to/template
+💡 Initialize with: ason register my-first-template /path/to/template
 ```

 ### Permission Issues